rcardin/rcardin.github.io/_drafts/it-s-a-kind-of-magic-kinds-in.ì-type-theory.markdown

 ## Conclusions

 Our journey through an edulcorated extract of type theory has finished.
 We saw many different concepts along the way.
 Many of these should be more detailed, but a post would not have been enough.
-Clearly, you need kinds only when you have to manage Higher kinded types in Scala or Haskell (or in any programming language that provides a version of such types).
-Kinds help you to understand which type can be member of a typeclass.
+Clearly, you need kinds only when you have to manage Higher Kinded Types in Scala or Haskell (or in any programming language that provides a version of such types).
+Kinds help you to understand which type can be a member of a type class.
 Long story short :)

 ## References